Eoxia/task-manager/readme.txt

 = Categorize =
 With Task Manager **categorize** your tasks and find them.
 You can customize your categories as you like.
 Once they are finished, they are archived.

+= Notify =
+Send task to your team with an email notification.

 = Comments =
 Each user can add comments inside his duties, he can then enter the date and **time spent**.